Fast solvers for Tokamak fluid models with PETSC: The resistive MHD equations

-This appendix sketches the numerical methods in the evolution of the momentum equations with a focus on the algebraic form of the diagonal blocks of the Jacobian matrix in \textit{M3D-C1}, which is of the most relevance to algebraic solvers.
-Start from the resistive MHD equations:
+This appendix sketches the numerical methods in the evolution of the momentum equations (\ref{eq:mom1}) with a focus on the algebraic form of the diagonal blocks of the Jacobian matrix in \textit{M3D-C1}, which is of the most relevance to algebraic solvers.
+Magnetohydrodynamics (MHD) treats a magnetized plasma as a conducting fluid with mean number density $n$, ion mass $M_i$, velocity $\v$ and current $\J$, Maxwell's equations and conservation laws (velocity moments $0-2$), of the form: